Having a healthy pregnancy

 If you are severely anaemic, and especially if you are close to being due or have other risk factors, your midwife may recommend an intravenous (IV) iron infusion.
-For this treatment your midwife will refer you to Waikato Hospital.
+She will refer you to hospital for this.

-Some people react to iron infusions, therefore they are are always given in hospital and only given for clear clinical reasons.
+Some people react to iron infusions, which is why they are are always given in hospital and only for clear clinical reasons.

 An iron infusion is an injection of an iron solution into your vein, which provides a rapid way of getting a big dose of iron.

 Pregnancy is a time of changes in your body.
 It’s normal to gain weight during pregnancy due to the growth of the baby, the placenta and fluid around the baby.

 Gaining the right amount of weight is important, particularly if you were underweight or obese at the start of your pregnancy.
 The Ministry of Health has information and recommendations about healthy weight gain during pregnancy, including a BMI tool to help you find your recommended weight gain during pregnancy.

 You can expect to eat more food as your pregnancy progresses, but this does not mean that you need to ‘eat for two’.
 A good appetite and a steady weight gain, especially after the first three months, will usually mean that you are eating enough.
 The Ministry of Health has some good information about healthy food and drink choices, healthy weight gain and food safety during pregnancy.

 Talk to your midwife if you are concerned about your weight or the weight you have gained during pregnancy and they will support and advise you.